00mjk/ramos/README.md

 cd ramos
 ```

-2: Add your token to line 10 of the src/index.ts
+2: Add your token to line 10 of src/index.ts

 ```js
 // ...